 EDU 590 Directed Readings: Reading and Writing (3) Students research current theories, strategies and evaluative techniques included in reading literature.
-Selected 81 July 1, 2013 experiences direct students to explore individual needs and areas of interest.
+Selected experiences direct students to explore individual needs and areas of interest.
 Appropriate use of instructional technology is integrated into instruction of content and pedagogy.
 Prerequisite: EDU 350 or 351 or permission.

-EDU 603 Leadership in Educational Organizations (3) The purpose of this course is to provide an examination of theories and research related to leadership in educational organizations.
+EDU 603 Educational Leadership (3) The purpose of this course is to provide an examination of theories and research related to leadership in educational organizations.
 Students will examine major schools of thought regarding leadership theory and organizational theory and will focus on concepts that inform an understanding of how leadership occurs in educational organizations.
 It is intended to provide students with both an overview of the theoretical basis for meeting the challenges of organizational leadership as well as practical application of the constructs.